Allaman/knowledge.rootknecht.net/pages/01.home/my-laptop-setup/item.md

 In my opinion Manjaro is the best desktop operating system as it provides a good balance between the bleeding edge of pure Arch and the stability of non [rolling release](https://en.wikipedia.org/wiki/Rolling_release) distributions like Ubuntu.

 Furthermore, [Pacman](https://wiki.archlinux.org/index.php/Pacman) and the [AUR](https://wiki.archlinux.org/index.php/Arch_User_Repository) provide basically packages for every software you can imagine.
-Therefore, I do not have to worry about different installation mechanism mechanisms like manually or via pip.
-Everything is managed by the system's package manager

 Last but not least, the [Arch community](https://wiki.archlinux.org/index.php/Main_page) does a superior job in creating documentation and helpful articles.
 In my opinion it is the biggest knowledge base of a distribution that is often also applicable for other distributions.